Ballistic Research Laboratory: Exterior ballistics

 Exterior ballistics research at BRL focused on the outward design of Army missiles and the aerodynamic phenomena that influence their flight.
 In addition to known forces such as drag and lift, BRL researchers were tasked with analyzing potential factors that could influence a projectile's behavior such as the effects of the Magnus force and moment.
 Both theoretical and experimental studies helped BRL researchers create new techniques for designing aerodynamically stable missiles.
 One of the most important tasks that BRL performed was developing techniques for predicting the dynamic stability of proposed spin-stabilized missile designs.
 However, researchers also analyzed designs for fin-stabilized projectiles as well.
 Other areas of research included analysis on boundary layers, heating rates, and the chemical interactions between the travelling projectile and the surrounding air and electric fields.
-BRL's exterior ballistics division was not solely responsible for developing better projectiles and firing techniques.
+BRL's exterior ballistics division was not just responsible for developing better projectiles and firing techniques.
 This section of the lab was also in charge of preparing the firing and bombing tables for soldiers in the field.
-During World War II, weapon accuracy became a critical focal point for BRL researchers, who directed much of their wartime effort toward refining the ballistic performance of the projectiles.
+During World War II, weapon accuracy became a critical focal point for BRL researchers, who directed much of their wartime effort to refining the ballistic performance of the projectiles.
 In order to test the performance of different projectiles under various conditions, the lab relied heavily on the supersonic wind tunnels and aerodynamic ranges installed at Aberdeen Proving Ground.
 The wind tunnels were used extensively during the late 1950s for BRL's cross-wind program, which arose from the Army's need to obtain aerodynamic data in order to prepare firing tables for aircraft rounds fired at large initial yaw angles.
 During the Space Race, BRL assisted in the development of several spacecraft, including the Mercury, Gemini, and Apollo Projects.
 The lab also engaged in research regarding high altitude atmospheric physics research, fluid physics, and experimental aeroballistics as well as the development of intercontinental ballistic missiles.